 A common oversight with all annuities (immediate, multi-year guaranteed (or MYGA), or fixed index) happens when you fail to update your beneficiaries.
 Beneficiary designations should be reviewed and updated when needed.

 A MYGA or fixed index annuity that held great promise for you at the time it was sold may not be the right annuity for you today.
 For example, a MYGA that was sold several years ago when interest rates were at historical lows may be offering a return as low as 1 or 2 percent.
 Fixed index annuities can have a high cap rate locked in for the first year, but this can fall dramatically over the life of your annuity.

 Is the company holding my annuity still highly-rated?

 Is it a market leader?
 The financial turmoil over the last decade means that formerly shining industry leaders may have lost some of their luster.

 Some companies have even gone out of business and transferred their assets to other companies.
 You want to be sure that your annuity is still in the hands of a highly-rated company.

 Have new annuity products come on the market that are a better fit?

-The insurance companies regularly offer new products designed to meet the needs and concerns of a wide array of potential annuitants.
+The insurance companies regularly offer new products designed to meet your needs and concerns.
 In today’s market, there may be a MYGA or fixed index annuity that fits you better than the one you have now.